Bob620/WaifuSite/README.md

 # Basis
-Multi-page app with api that is the landing page for http://bobco.moe as well as hosts basic waifu settings at http://bobco.moe/waifu
+Multi-page app with api that is the landing page for http://waifubot.moe

 # Usage
 ```bash